Parent teacher communication is one of those things that class teachers often view as an unavoidable necessity.

 Our Parent Handbook Flip Book Template is the perfect resource to give your parents and carers important information at the beginning of the year.

-Print it out on color coded pages to make it an easy to navigate booklet that parents will be able to keep on hand for the whole year.
+Print it out on colour coded pages to make it an easy to navigate booklet that parents will be able to keep on hand for the whole year.

 Show them that you are professional and approachable in person.
 This will encourage them to trust in you and your ability to educate their child.
 Our blog Tips for Planning and Preparing for a Parent Information Night provides some great advice when it comes to making that important first impression.